amalthomas-exe/Wall-E/README.md

 To add a reminder, just type "remind me to {your reminder} {time in dd-mm-yyyy hh:mm format} and it will automatically remind you.
 Example - *remind me to do exercise 26-01-21 18:00*

 - **Todo Lists**-
 To add a todo, just type "add a todo {todo name}" and it will be added to the todo list!
+Other commands are "delete a todo {name}" and "view todos".

 There are many other features, explore our bot to find out. ;-)